umberto-sonnino/linux_kernel/README.md

 > make modules_install install

-After a reboot, the new kernel should be running, and the approriate tests can be run
+After a reboot, the new kernel should be running, and the appropriate tests can be run